kensanata/mastodon-archive/README.md

 # Mastodon Archive

-This tool allows you to make an archive of your statuses, your favourites and the media in both your statuses and your favourites.
+This tool allows you to make an archive of your statuses, your favourites, bookmarks and the media in both your statuses, your favourites and your bookmarks.
 From this archive, you can generate a simple text file, or a HTML file with or without media.
 Take a look at an [example](https://alexschroeder.ch/mastodon.weaponvsac.space.user.kensanata.html)